cisco-ce/roomos.cisco.com/doc/UseCases/UseCases.md

 The use cases are associated to where the person is working from and how to engage with them at that place.
 For devices that you can program this will likely be a static place, such as the home, office, hot desk, conference room, huddle space, board room, phone booth kiosk etc.

-The table below displays the use cases, what the outcomes can be and which API’s you should look at and integrate with a 3rd party platform if needed.
-Many API’s are considered xAPI’s which means they can be executed with Control Hub, which is the cloud management system, not requiring an individual call to the device itself, allowing for scaling of commands and use cases and centralizing.
+The table below outlines various use cases, potential outcomes, and identifies the specific APIs to explore and integrate with third-party platforms if necessary.
+Numerous APIs fall under the category of xAPIs, enabling execution through Control Hub, the cloud management system.
+This approach eliminates the need for individual calls to the device, facilitating scalable command execution, use case implementation, and centralization.

 ## Hybrid work solutions

 The following use cases will be covered at a high level.
-Many of the API’s can be mixed as well to cover multiple use cases:
+Many of the APIs can be mixed as well to cover multiple use cases:

 * Space management
   * Enhanced version of room booking often including hot desks